Available with Spatial Analyst license.

 Records, for each cell in the output, the identity of the connected region to which that cell belongs.
 A unique number is assigned to each region.

-The first region scanned receives the value one, the second two, and so forth, until all regions are assigned a value.
+In general, the first region scanned receives the value one, the second two, and so on, until all regions are assigned a value.
 The scan moves from left to right, top to bottom.
 The values assigned to the output zones are based on when they are encountered in the scanning process.

 Cell locations that contain the excluded value receive zero on the output so that these zones are not confused with existing NoData cell locations.
 Since the numbering begins with the value 1, the cells that are excluded from the regroup are considered background.
-These background cells can be reclassed or manipulated as any other value.
-The locations containing excluded values can easily be converted to NoData using the Con function.
+These background cells can be reclassed or manipulated in the same way as any other value.

-The input raster whose unique connected regions will be identified.
+The input raster for which unique connected regions of cells will be identified.

 It must be of integer type.

 Number of Neighbor Cells